jiteshy/backstage-plugin-synergy/README.md

 - View details of an issue
 - Check their own contributions so far
 - Check the Inner-Source stats and leaderboard

+Plugin currently supports integration with Github and Gitlab.

 See more information from our [documentation](./docs/index.md).